Discover the beauty of one of Ireland’s largest, and oldest, oak forests.

 “Take time to relax and take in the scene.
 It is breathtaking.”

-The steps down to the cascades have recently been redone.
+The 130 (or so) steps that lead down to the cascades have recently been redone.
 They are now much shallower and more evenly spaced which is great news.
-At the bottom of the main steps go right get up close to the waterfall.
+At the bottom of the main steps turn right get up close to the waterfall.
 There is a fence along the length of this higher path but it is unfenced at the end.
 Although the unfenced part isn’t too dangerous, still be sure to mind younger children.
 When you walk back down follow it down to waters edge.
 You’ll find yourself at the shores of Lough Leane.
 Take time to relax and take in the scene.
 It is breathtaking.

 Unfortunately, the only way back is up those steps.
-Once you’ve reached the main path you can turn right to go back to the car park or left to continue with the loop.
+Once you’ve reached the main path you can turn right to go back to the car park or left to continue with the loop in the clockwise direction.

-If you are interested in learning more about the flora and fauna of Tomies, Kerry Gems have this useful article.
+If you want to learn more about the flora and fauna of Tomies, Kerry Gems have this useful article.

 The history of Tomies Wood.